-Most documents normally involve at least 2 persons and, for different reasons, the person drafting the document would want the terms to benefit one person more over the other.
-With our Quick-Draft feature, you can easily do this.
-As you answer the questions, we automatically pre-select the answer that most benefits the person you prefer.
-This way, you can be sure that your document benefits your preferred person more over the other.
-You can still change the pre-selected answer if you prefer.
+A document usually involves 2 parties and, for different reasons, the person drafting the document would want the terms to benefit one party over the other.
+With Quick Draft, as you answer the questions, we automatically pre-select the answer that benefits your preferred party.
+You can still change the pre-selected answer.

-more about the question and our suggested answer if you're feeling stuck.
+more about the question and our suggested answer.

-Click this icon for helpful information about the question
+Click this icon for information about the question.

-Click this icon to know what is the recommended answer based on similar contracts and industry practice
+Click this icon to know what is the recommended answer based on similar documents.

 A Unilateral Non-Disclosure Agreement (“NDA”) facilitates the sharing of confidential business information and trade secrets between persons or organizations.
 Under the NDA one party shares confidential information to another who agrees to keep the said information confidential and not to disclose the same.